Sharp Inequalities between Total Variation and Hellinger Distances for Gaussian Mixtures: Proof of the Main Results

 \subsection{Preliminaries: Hermite Polynomials and Inequalities}

 This section has two main goals.
-The first is to develop an understanding of the Hilbert space $L^2(\mathbb R^d, \phi_d)$ using the Christoffel-Darboux kernel (Proposition~\ref{proposition:chriskernel}), which paves the way for the proof of the Nikolskii-type inequality (Proposition~\ref{proposition:nikolskii}) and restricted-range inequality (Proposition~\ref{proposition:restricted}).
+The first is to develop an understanding of the Hilbert space $L^2(\mathbb R^d, \phi_d)$ through the Christoffel-Darboux (C-D) kernel (Proposition~\ref{proposition:chriskernel}), which paves the way for the proofs of the Nikolskii-type inequality (Proposition~\ref{proposition:nikolskii}) and restricted-range inequality (Proposition~\ref{proposition:restricted}).
 The second is to prove Proposition~\ref{proposition:onenormhighdim}, which is a key ingredient in the proof of our main result, Theorem~\ref{theorem:uniformnorm}.

 The results in this section have important implications in quantum mechanics.
 However, we postpone their physical interpretation for the moment.
-We first proceed to prove the Proposition~\ref{proposition:onenormhighdim} and the Theorem~\ref{theorem:uniformnorm} without relying on any physics, and then return to discuss the physical meaning at the end.
+We first proceed to prove Proposition~\ref{proposition:onenormhighdim} and Theorem~\ref{theorem:uniformnorm} without relying on physical intuition, and then return to discuss the physical meaning at the end.

-The study of orthogonal polynomials has a long and rich history, encompassing works from \citet{szeg1939orthogonal} to \citet{lubinsky2007survey}, among many others.
-Results on multivariate polynomials are relatively limited and dispersed throughout diverse literatures, including theoretical mathematics and quantum physics, making a unified overview challenging.
+The study of orthogonal polynomials has a long and rich history, ranging from the classical work of \citet{szeg1939orthogonal} to the survey of \citet{lubinsky2007survey}, among many others.
+Results on multivariate polynomials are relatively limited and scattered across diverse literatures, including theoretical mathematics and quantum physics, making a unified overview challenging.
 For the sake of keeping the present paper self-contained, we summarize the essential results in this section.
-We refer to the notations defined in Section~\ref{section:notation} and fix $d \geq 1$ throughout this section.
+We adopt the notation introduced in Section~\ref{section:notation} and fix $d \geq 1$ throughout.

 \begin{lemma}[Hermite polynomial expansion] For $\theta = (\theta_1, \ldots, \theta_d) \in \mathbb R^d$ and $x = (x_1, \ldots, x_d) \in \mathbb R^d$, we have

 where we define